↑

 You can choose to feel gratitude.

-Another set of responses in my informal interviews includes responses to: “Tell me something positive or beautiful you learned or experienced.”
+Another set of responses in my informal interviews includes the responses for, “Tell me something positive or beautiful you learned or experienced.”

 “We formed a stronger relationship.
 Trust grew.”